 Everything that is old is new again.
 We’ve all heard that phrase and it never more true than in business.
-There is a sense of longing for the days of personalized customer service, attention to detail and feeling cherished as a customer.
+There is a sense of longing for the days of personalized customer service, attention to detail, and feeling cherished as a customer.
 We are becoming more selective as customers and it has become harder to gain our trust and attention.
-People want to feel that companies understand their needs and they aren’t just pushing product.
+People want to feel that companies understand their needs and they aren’t just pushing products.
 This had created the following trends in business:

 Video Is King